Girls With Reactive Attachment Disorder

 During a student’s stay at New Lifehouse, each student will have the opportunity to learn various vocational skills such as welding, basic carpentry, plumbing, lawn care, fence repair & building, livestock care, and other ranch duties.
 The students are also involved with various community service projects.
 This aspect of the program is used to assist the students in building a strong work ethic to enable them to be successful in their communities, families, and future careers.

 New Lifehouse Academy may be just what you need if you want your good daughter back, with clear thinking and positive pursuits.
-Call us at (918) 435-8206 so we can help your daughter be better prepared to meet life’s challenges and become a hard working, productive young man.
+Call us at (918) 435-8206 so we can help your daughter be better prepared to meet life’s challenges and become a whole young woman.